apache/spark/docs/core-migration-guide.md

 ## Upgrading from Core 3.5 to 4.0

+- Since Spark 4.0, Spark migrated all its internal reference of servlet API from `javax` to `jakarta`

 - Since Spark 4.0, Spark will roll event logs to archive them incrementally.
 To restore the behavior before Spark 4.0, you can set `spark.eventLog.rolling.enabled` to `false`.

 - Since Spark 4.0, Spark will compress event logs.
 To restore the behavior before Spark 4.0, you can set `spark.eventLog.compress` to `false`.